Are you looking for a new career in the British Army?

 - Captain - Ammunition Technical Officer – (re-joiners only.
 Must have already passed the ATO Course)

-- Private only - Chef, Driver Tank Transporter Operator, Mariner, Driver (re-joiners only).
+- Private only - Driver Tank Transporter Operator, Petroleum Operator

 Former service in the British Army is highly valued and if you’re thinking of re-joining, The RLC has a job waiting for you.